jacopok/jacopok.github.io/_pages/projects.md

 This is a list of tasks that I plan to get to in a timescale of a couple of months.

 1. Working on the multiband paper
-    1. Consistent ephemeris computation for all detectors - time shift to implement from the atom interferometry paper
+    1. Consistent ephemeris computation for all detectors - time shift to implement from the atom interferometry paper, or from Wen+Chen 2010
+    1. Enable simulation of DWD and other low-frequency-derivative signals
 1. Contributing to the [LGWA](LGWA) whitepaper (deadline: __end of November__)
     1. Writing some preliminary info about localization
     1. Doing some Fisher runs on massive BBH, multiband
     1. Doing a full PE run for a BNS as seen by LGWA
 1. Improving the way early-warning signals are handled and sent to observatories ([rehear](rehear))
     1. Comparing CTA slewing strategies with divergent pointing
+1. Working on NWI tests
+    1. Implementing more of the v5 review tests as well as [these ones](https://git.ligo.org/waveforms/1-main/-/issues/10#note_851322)
 1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)
 1. Checking whether the placement of templates according to a greedy algorithm is a good choice for NR informativeness
 1. Checking how fast we can make a truncated template bank for updating inference ([rehear](../projects/rehear))